Ted95153420/CarWebApp/README.md

-# CarWebApp
+# Project Overview
-Public API that allows user to anonomously post how much they paid for their car.
+Public API that allows user to anonymously post how much they paid for their car.
+The idea is to build up an accurate database of used car prices so that anyone looking to buy a car can look up past listings by country, city , dealership, car make and model - this will enable them to see how much the car was origionally listed for and how much it sold for and generally put the consumer in a better bargaining position

-The idea is to build up an accurate database of used car prices This is non commercial - is mainly for academic purposes although feel free to contribute / suggest improvements.
+This is non commercial - is mainly for academic purposes although feel free to contribute / suggest improvements.

-## Prerequisites / getting set up
+## Installation Instructions.

 Clone the git repository the URL is https://github.com/Ted95153420/CarWebApp.git